 With so many great options to choose from, how do you decide on the right one?
 It’s easy- simply choose which of the following statements you most agree with!

 - “I’m OK wearing glasses after cataract surgery.”

 Your best option is our Standard Program with a single vision IOL.
-Following cataract surgery your eye will be naturally focused at distance.
+Following cataract surgery, your eye will be naturally focused at distance.
 You may need glasses to maximize your far vision, and you will definitely need glasses for reading.
-Surgery can be done with small-incision cataract extraction.
-The FEMTO laser assisted surgery is another excellent option if there is a small degree of astigmatism.
+Surgery will be done with small-incision cataract extraction.

 - “I’m OK wearing glasses, but just for either reading or far vision (not both) after my cataract surgery.”

-Our Custom Single Focus Program provides good glasses-free vision to include activities such as reading, watching television and driving (depending on whether you choose to be glasses-free for reading or far vision).
-For patients without significant astigmatism, surgery will be done with a single vision IOL.
-For larger amounts of astigmatism, a Toric IOL will be used.
-The cataract can be removed with either small-incision or FEMTO laser assisted techniques.
+Our Custom Astigmatism program provides good glasses-free vision to include activities such as reading, watching television and driving (depending on whether you choose to be glasses-free for reading or far vision).
+The cataract will be removed with either traditional small-incision surgery or with FEMTO laser assisted techniques.
+For patients without significant astigmatism (Low Astigmatism), surgery can be done with a single vision IOL in combination with specially placed corneal incisions or with the FEMTO laser.
+For larger amounts of astigmatism (High Astigmatism), a special Toric IOL will be used.

 - “I don’t want to wear glasses for reading or far vision after my cataract surgery.”